-The request for review came from the New York State Pistol and Rifle Association and a group of gun owners who live in the city.
+The request for review came from the New York State Pistol and Rifle Association and a group of gun owners who each own a glock slide kit and who live in the city.
 They were challenging the city’s ban on transferring even licensed, unloaded guns anywhere outside the city limits – including to a weekend home or shooting range for target practice – restrictions they describe as “draconian.”
 After the lower courts rejected their challenge and upheld the restrictions, the NYSPRA and gun owners went to the Supreme Court.

 Today the justices granted review in the case, New York State Rifle & Pistol Association v.
 New York.
 The Supreme Court’s calendar for April was already full before last week’s conference, so the new grant likely won’t be argued until the fall.
 The justices’ eventual ruling in the case could stick to the relatively narrow question of whether the city’s law is constitutional, or it might shed light on a broader and more consequential question: whether the right to have a gun extends outside the home.
 Either way, the court’s opinion in the case probably won’t come until the spring of 2020.